Conference on College Composition and Communication Logo

 Where can I find information on travel and on booking hotel rooms?

 Travel and hotel booking information is available on the registration and housing page.
-Our rates at the following hotels are approximately $210/night.
-The deadline for booking a room at the Convention rate has been extended to March 11, 2024.
+Our rates at the following hotels are approximately $219/night.
+Housing will open late in 2024.

 What are the hours of the Convention?